-Why has this area been chosen?
-Is there a particular speeding problem or safety issue there?
+Why was this area chosen?
+Was there a particular speeding problem or safety issue there?

-Since 2012, there have been more than 100 crashes in the trial area, resulting in more than 30 serious injuries – ninety percent of these crashes involved pedestrians, cyclists and motorcycle riders.
+Between 2012 and 2017, there were more than 100 crashes in the trial area, resulting in more than 30 serious injuries – ninety percent of these crashes involved pedestrians, cyclists and motorcycle riders.
 There’s some improvement to be made here.

 We conducted research about attitudes to 30km/h speed limits in May 2017, and we received input from many people in the local and broader communities.
 Most people had an opinion, either for or against.

-We know this is a bold idea that not everyone agrees with.
-But this isn’t a project we have decided to do on a whim – it’s taken a lot of research, planning and thought.
+We knew this was a bold idea that not everyone would agree with.
+But this wasn't a project we decided to do on a whim - it took a lot of research, planning and thought.
 We know the evidence is there, and that other communities support it, so we think it is worth testing.

 We always welcome feedback and you can leave comments or questions on our Get Involved page, or you can join the conversation on Facebook.

-If all the research is showing us that 30km/h is the safer speed, why don’t we just implement it now?
-Why do we need a trial?
+If all the research showed us that 30km/h is the safer speed, why didn't we just implement it?
+Why did we need a trial?

 It’s true that extensive research shows us that 30km/h will be good for the community.
 The trial is about testing a new way of implementing a new speed limit – through community acknowledgement and commitment, rather than costly infrastructure.
-Plus, this hasn’t been done in Australia before, and we need to test the water.
+Plus, this hadn't been done in Australia before, and we needed to test the water.

-If it’s successful, the trial will demonstrate a more cost-effective way for communities to make their streets safer and more welcoming.
+We hoped that the trial would demonstrate a more cost-effective way for communities to make their streets safer and more welcoming.